javiermtzhdez/javiermtzhdez.github.io/content/research/research.md

 ## Work in Progress

-# Estimating the Spillover Network with Panel Data - joint with Karthik Kotikalapudi
+# Spillover Networks and Knowledge Diffusion - joint with Karthik Kotikalapudi